RonBecky/2DFootball_Firebase/readme.md

 # 2D Football

-2D Football is a simple two-player football simulation game built with Pygame.
+2D Football is a simple two-player football simulation game built with Pygame and Firebase.
 It features basic player movements, ball control, shooting, and scoring.

 ## How to Play